 Office and Administrative staff

 Can provide their own face covering or one will be provided by UCDC.
-We have 200 cloth face coverings available for anyone in our office if they do not have one of their own available to use.
+We have a supply of cloth and paper face coverings available for anyone in our office if they do not have one of their own available to use.

 Must wear a face covering at all times in the main office which is a shared space.